North East London Health & Care Partnership logo

 Speak to your GP surgery if:

 • you did not have the vaccine when you were contacted and you’re still under 80 for shingles (only people with a severely weakened immune system can get the vaccine after 80 years of age).
 You can have pneumococcal at any age over 65.
+The RSV vaccine is offered to those aged over 75 years old.

 • you’ve had the shingles vaccine before but you now have a severely weakened immune system – depending on the type of shingles vaccine you had, you may need another shingles vaccine